TMTM

 Breckenridge, Colorado

-The Race of the Santas and official lighting countdown are back post-pandemic, and Breckenridge will transform into a "sparkling snow globe scene" with more than 13,000 feet of holiday lights.
-More to expect this year?
-A community "decked out in Santa suits, a festival of trees creating a winter wonderland, and animations aimed to surprise and delight."
+The Race of the Santas and official lighting countdown are part of a "sparkling snow globe scene" with more than 13,000 feet of holiday lights.
+A community "decked out in Santa suits, a festival of trees creating a winter wonderland, and animations aim to surprise and delight."
 Find the full event schedule here, including a Handmade Holiday Market and a Holiday Dog Parade.

 Bartosz Luczak/istockphoto